HoodedDeath/RiskOfDeath-ModManager/README.md

 - This currently only works with BepInEx mods.
 Support for the SeikoML mods is planned, thanks to yoshisman8 - SeikoML Compat Layer (though this feature is on the back burner)

+# How to use
+This is a simple mod manager, with very simple steps, like the download button and uninstall button for mods

+If you want to use the 'Install with Mod Manager' button on thunderstore.io, that's been made simple!
+From within Risk of Death, click the 'Options' button at the top, then click the 'Link Manager Protocol' button.
+This will prompt you for administrator priveleges, as writing the data for the protocol requires accessing restricted areas of the Windows Registry.
+Allow administrator rights, and a command window will pop up for a moment.
+After that window closes, you're ready to use the Mod Manager button on thunderstore!

 # For Mod Developers

 If you want to guarantee that your mod will install properly with my manager, there are a couple options.